isene/T-REX/README.md

 Content of registers #0-#9 are shown below the functions.

 Store/recall using Right/Left keys.
-Ctrl-M clears the regs.
+"M" clears the regs.

 You can undo all the way to the beginning of the session.